-Lower the cover (1), keeping the coupler cable in the coupler cable port (2).
+- Lower the cover (1), keeping the coupler cable in the coupler cable port (2). - Slide the cover (3) until it clicks into place.

-5 Connect the power cord.
+4 Connect the power cord.

 - Insert one end of the power cord into the compact power adapter, and then plug the other end into a power outlet. - Turn the camera on and use it as desired. - When finished, turn the camera off and unplug the power cord from the outlet.